About

 Cuisine: Asian, East Asian, Taiwan

-Learn to make refreshing bubble tea at home.
+Learn how to make refreshing bubble tea at home.
 Delicious milk tea, perfectly sweetened, and with chewy, soft boba pearls.
-Bubble milk tea is perfect for summer.
+Bubble milk tea is the perfect summer drink!

 US based cup, teaspoon, tablespoon measurements.
 Common Measurement Conversions.